-For certain rashes, you might need to visit a primary care provider or urgent care.
+For certain rashes, you may need to visit a primary care provider or urgent care.
 These include:

 - Large rashes

 - Any sudden purple rash

-- Rashes that are not responsive to overthe-counter medications
+- Rashes that are not responsive to over-the-counter medications

 - Rashes with extensive blistering

-If someone is having a hard time breathing, always call 911.
+If someone is having trouble breathing, always call 911.